What changes have been implimented at LSH due to COVID 19?

 - LSH is asking all families to keep their child home if anyone in their home becomes ill with COVID like symptoms (listed below).
 Once all family members in the home have been cleared of COVID the child may resume care.

-- If a child contracts COVID the family has a responsibility to contact and inform LSH.
+- If a child or anyone living in the home contracts COVID the family has a responsibility to contact and inform LSH.
 LSH will contact the Health Department and any families of children who may have come in contact with the ill child.

 What are the Symptoms and Exclusions?